apache/calcite/site/_docs/reference.md

 The aggregate function sorts the input rows according to the `ORDER BY` clause inside `WITHIN GROUP` before aggregating values.
 The sorting can be ascending or descending (ascending by default if not specified).
-All the aggregate functions which take a fraction parameter, the fraction value must be between 0 and 1.
+For all the aggregate functions which take a fraction parameter, the fraction value must be between 0 and 1 inclusive.
 An error is thrown if not.

 | Operator syntax                    | Description
 |:---------------------------------- |:-----------